WChandler432/easy-depend-read/README.md

 ## Work History

 - 12/10/2023: Created repository, added basic version checking and upgrade warnings for major version changes.
-Currently grabbing package info from [https://npms.io/]
+Originally grabbed package info from [https://npms.io/], but since that api was discovered to be deprecated, switched to calling the npm registry directly.